Psykotikism/Mutant_Tanks/INFORMATION.md

 			"Finale Tank"					"0"

 			// These are the Super Tank's skin and glow outline colors.
+			// --
+			// Character limit: 28
+			// Character limit for each color: 3
+			// --
 			// Separate colors with "|".
 			// Separate RGBAs with commas.
 			// --